ovh/docs/pages/web/web-paas/development-migrating/guide.en-gb.md

 * [Python Templates](/languages/python#project-templates)

-In the management console, click `+ Add project` to create a new $partner_full project.
+In the management console, click `+ Add project` to create a new Web PaaS project.
 When asked to select a template pick "Create a blank project".

 ## Push your code